 Confused yet?
 Don’t worry.
 You don’t have to know anything about the production process to enjoy whisky.
 You just need to know how to open a bottle.

 Buy it while you can (seriously, it’s already off the shelves in some Canadian liquor stores).
 There are some places offering it for $30, but after being named the #1 Whisky in the World in Jim Murray’s Whiskey Bible, prices may (reasonably) spike.
 So what’s all the fuss?
-It’s actually a fairly, but elegantly, straightforward whisky, 90% rye with that classic pepperiness poking through vanilla and butterscotch, with hints of baking spices and a nice lean finish.
+This expression of Crown Royal is actually a fairly, but elegantly, straightforward whisky, 90% rye with that classic pepperiness poking through vanilla and butterscotch, with hints of baking spices and a nice lean finish.

 Whiskey Advocate’s 2013 Canadian Whisky of the Year, and for good reason.
 This drinks like a liquid portrait of the flexibility of rye’s character: florals, earthiness, fruit, spice.
 One sip and you’ll get pepper notes bouncing off a backbone of caramel, toast and wood, enriched by dried fruit and baking spices, with a rich, nicely drying finish.